Solving Expensive Problems

 Enter The Expert (Networks)

 Have you recently changed jobs after holding an executive position at an industry-leading company?
 Did you change industries in the process?
 Then there’s a good change you’ve received a polite note in your LinkedIn inbox soliciting your perspective on your former industry.

 You, my friend, are considered an industry expert.
-Hedge funds, institutional investors, and thousands of other potential clients are crowding your doorstep, hoping for just a little bit of your expertise and insight into the industry- and they’re willing to pay.
+Hedge fund managers, institutional investors, strategy consultancies, and thousands of other potential clients are crowding your doorstep, hoping for just a little bit of your expertise and insight into the industry- and they’re willing to pay.
 Handsomely.

 Welcome to the wonderful world of expert network consulting.

 The Alphasights expert network service helps top tier management consulting firms and private equity investors connect with senior level experts in specific industries.
 They are looking for subject matter experts with deep knowledge of a particular industry to help them quickly learn the competitive landscape and create strategies.

 Alphasights consulting serves as a match-maker, helping connect senior executives with companies who need access to their expertise.
 The typical format is a one hour phone call, at a fairly high rate, where you answer questions from a management consultant or investment management firm.
 You generally don’t need to do much in the way of pre-call and follow-up work.
 Payment is handled via a standard process after the call is completed; you don’t need to invoice or chase people down to collect money.

 They have boiled this down to a larger model they refer to as the BREAD process.

 The goal of this Alphasights review is to give you perspective on the opportunity.
 I was a bit nervous the first time they called me.
 However, this has turned into a highly profitable side business for me over the past year.

 Alphasights Review: What Kind of Questions Are You Asked?